maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/ways-to-vote/vote-at-polling-place-in-person.md

 > Polling places are open from 7 a.m. to 8 p.m. on Election Day.

+**How do I find my polling place?**
-If you provided your voting address, then your polling location is printed here in the [My Polling Place](#item-my-polling-place) section of this site.
+- If you provided your voting address, then your polling location is printed here in the [My Polling Place](#item-my-polling-place) section of this site.
+- You can find your polling place location on the back of the Sample Ballot (or voter information pamphlet) mailed to you by your county; or,

-Or, you can contact your [County Elections Office](#section-election-office-contact) to find your polling place.
+- You can contact your [County Elections Office](#section-election-office-contact) to find your polling place.

 **What are the basic steps for voting in person?**